EQWorks/common/git.md

 Try to keep a concise summary of changes in the request description.
 Try to attach screenshots/videos to demonstrate the workflow and before/after differences.
 Good practices [on commits](#on-commits) help tremendously for summary, so rebase/squash/rephrase commits as needed to keep the commit history clean.

-Reference and mark relevant issues as fixed/closed (e.g., `fixes #123`) when applicable.
+When applicable, reference and mark relevant issues as fixed/closed (e.g., `fixes #123`).

 Start the request as a draft or mark in the title with a `[WIP]` prefix when it needs more time to complete.
 Then, mark it ready to review or with a `[G2M]` prefix in the title to signal its readiness.